 GBM Stem Cell Research

-Researchers at the Brain Tumour Research Centre of Excellence at QMUL are led by Professor Silvia Marino, one of the UK’s leading neuropathologists.
-In the five years since the Centre was established with funding from the Brain Tumour Research charity, they have set up an entirely new experimental research pipeline.
+In the five years since the Centre was established with funding from the Brain Tumour Research charity, an entirely new experimental research pipeline has been established.
 It begins with the highly effective recruitment of patients at the National Hospital for Neurology and Neurosurgery, Queen Square, London who are willing to donate their brain tumour tissue during scheduled biopsies and surgeries.
 The tissue is used to derive individual tumour cells that can be grown in a petri dish and compared to normal, healthy brain cells from the same patient.
 Using a combination of laboratory work and artificial intelligence (sophisticated analytical computer programs) the team is already identifying key molecular differences that can potentially be exploited to find a cure.

 Why are GBM stem cells so important?